 “You see, a big knot is necessary to have a humane hanging.
 If it doesn’t break the man’s neck when he drops, he strangles.
 That isn’t a pretty sight.
 He just kicks and twists a lot.”

 The only execution that Maledon refused to carry out was that of Sheppard Busby, a U.S. Deputy Marshal, who had been convicted of killing another marshal by the name of Barney Conneley, when Busby tried to arrest Conneley for adultery.
-Maledon, who had had many associations with Busby in the past, refused to carry out his duty in this one instance, and the execution was performed by Deputy G. S. White.
+Maledon, who had had many associations with Busby in the past, refused to carry out his duty in this one instance, and Deputy G. S. White performed the execution.

 After more than two decades carrying out these gruesome tasks, Maledon retired from the federal court in 1894 and opened a grocery business in Fort Smith.
-But he was yet to face one of his most difficult life situations, when the next year his 18-year-old daughter, Annie, was murdered by Frank Carver.
+But he was yet to face one of his most difficult life situations when the next year, his 18-year-old daughter, Annie, was murdered by Frank Carver.
 Annie met Carver in Fort Smith while he was in Fort Smith being tried on whiskey charges.
-The two soon began a short love affair which led to her following him to Muskogee, Oklahoma where the young girl was surprised to find that Carver was already married to an Indian woman.
+The two soon began a short love affair which led to her following him to Muskogee, Oklahoma, where the young girl was surprised to find that Carver was already married to an Indian woman.
 When the two entered into a heated argument on March 25, 1885, a drunken Carver shot the girl.
-Seriously wounded, she was taken back to Fort Smith, where she died three weeks later, on May 17th.
+She was seriously wounded and taken back to Fort Smith, where she died three weeks later, on May 17.